humenda/GladTeX/manpage.md

 Hence screen reader users benefit from an accessible HTML version of the document.

-Furthermore it can be used with Pandoc to convert MarkDown documents with LaTeX formulas to HTML.
+Furthermore it can be used with Pandoc to convert Markdown documents with LaTeX formulas to HTML.

-See [FILE FORMAT('file-format) for an explanation of the file format and [EXAMPLES](#examples) for examples on how to use GladTeX on its own or with Pandoc.
+See [FILE FORMAT](#file-format) for an explanation of the file format and [EXAMPLES](#examples) for examples on how to use GladTeX on its own or with Pandoc.